Alaska Fishing Guides

 - Fishing season is May 15-Sept 15.

-King Salmon season is from May 15 to July 15.
+The King salmon fishing season is from May 15 to July 15.

 King Salmon are one of the most prized catches in Alaska due to their massive size.
 Though present year round the peak King Salmon season is from May 15 – July 15 as this is when most of the 30-60 pound beasts swim the local waters.
 The earlier part of the season is when most “Trophy” fish over 50 pounds are caught and guests have won the local king derby the past 3 years!
 The Kings are fished with downriggers and light tackle most of the fishing will be done by trolling.